 Wondering what my evolution project is about?
 Here are a bunch of posts I made explaining how it all works, but in a nutshell: the project uses copied drawings to ‘evolve’ creatures over time, and teaches evolution in the process by letting you experience it yourself!
 You can see the actual animation here,

-If you don’t like to read (for shame) you can hear me talk about the project in this radio interview, here
+If you’d rather listen than read, you can hear me talk about the project in this radio interview, here

 And if you want the whole project summed up in one image, take a look at this!
 These are the all the creatures descended from my original creature (in the middle there)